NebulaForgeX/NFX-Stack/README.md

 - A single source of truth for data infrastructure
 - A launchpad for new microservices and experimental projects

-Whether you're building authentication, content pipelines, crawlers, marketplace systems, or AI-driven services, NebulaStack ensures your infrastructure is consistent, predictable, and ready.
+Whether you're building authentication, content pipelines, crawlers, marketplace systems, or AI-driven services, NFX Stack ensures your infrastructure is consistent, predictable, and ready.

 ---